 The one who is God, the one who is Immortal, assumed human nature so that he could die on the cross for us and for our salvation.

-The Chalcedonian Creed makes a very similar point when it says that Jesus was “born of the Virgin Mary, the Mother of God, according to the Manhood.”
+The Chalcedonian Definition makes a very similar point when it explains that Jesus was “born of the Virgin Mary, the Mother of God, according to the Manhood.”
 Was God born of the virgin Mary?
 The answer is Yes: the one whom Mary mothered was God.
 However, he was born of Mary according to the Manhood or human nature.
 The divine nature, which he shares with the Father and the Spirit, is eternal and cannot be born in time.

 The Reason for the Incarnation